What Is Farm Management Software? Benefits, Features, Examples & Trends (2026 Guide)

 There are a multitude of ways to use FMS on your farm to aid in management and business decisions.
 FMS can help you keep track of your crops and livestock, creating reports and alerts that tell you when to harvest or move animals to different pastures.

-You can also use FMS to manage your inventory and forecast demand for products.
+You can also use FMS to manage your inventory and expected harvests for products.
 It will help you plan how much land is needed for each crop type in order to meet projected production goals, while also keeping tabs on how much money it will cost per unit sold (and whether those revenues are enough).

 In addition, FMS can help you manage your supply chain and track the movement of goods from your farm to the consumer.
-It will help you keep track of how many pounds or tons of each crop were produced, how much inventory is in storage and where it is located (on-farm or off), what products are being shipped off-site, and when they will arrive at their destination.
+It will help you keep track of how many pounds or tons of each crop were produced, how much inventory is in storage, and where it is located (on-farm or off), what products are being shipped off-site, and traceability from harvest to sale.

-You can also use an FMS tool to create a website for your farm.
-A website is a great way to reach customers, advertise products, sell products online, and provide information about your farm.
+You can also use an FMS tool to create a companion online store for your farm.
+An online store that you can either embed within your existing website, or if you don't already have one, use as your operation's internet presence, is a great way to reach customers, advertise products, sell products online, and provide information about your farm.

 Examples of How Farmers Use Farm Management Software